nrw-digital/week-notes/en/updates/_posts/2025-10-17-week-notes.md

 + Heledd has been with the DDAT management team this week, focusing on connection, trust and how they can work better together as a new(ish) department

-+ Hannah published the fire prevention and mitigation plans, a piece of guidance that’s been several years in the making, and the Peatlands Restoration Grant, with a high-profile press release scheduled for next week.
++ Hannah published the fire prevention and mitigation plans and the peatlands restoration grant, with a high-profile press release scheduled for next week.
 As well as these, we’ve had the usual consultations, public registers, and are still working on several different annual reports

 + Laura published this [blog post: Reviewing our services to use the land we manage](https://www.naturalresources.wales/footer-links/blog-nrw-digital/blog-post-reviewing-our-services-to-use-the-land-we-manage/?lang=en)

 + Laura also completed all the 'improvement' actions listed for the 'apply for a flood risk activity' form and 'register a flood risk activity' form.
 This included making all questions mandatory (therefore designing some qualifying questions where needed) and then some general bug fixing

++ Sam finished a long-running project to create a [Check your waste stack separation distances tool](https://ffurflenni.cyfoethnaturiol.cymru/s/waste_stacks/).
+It's a tool for waste permit holders and is part of the fire prevention and mitigation plan guidance.
+Users answer questions about the type of waste they need to store, as well as how they are piling it up.
+A result page tells them the minimum distance between waste piles needed to reduce the risk of fire.
+Laura and Kim did a great job of checking the results pages (behind the scenes there are hundreds of rules to get users to the right page).

++ Sam's been working on our patterns library in MIRO to help standardise our use of pages, buttons, forms and other features.

 + James has been getting stuck into the user research preparation for designing a top tasks home page for our intranet.
 He’s drafted an all survey and is hoping to run initial workshops next week to capture the business needs of teams